NDAR123909/reservoir-lorenz-regime-transitions/README.md

 ## Reproducing the figures

-One-to-one reproduction needs the following pinned environment containing Python 3.12.3 with the pinned numpy, scipy, and matplotlib.
+Exact reproduction needs Python 3.12.3 with the pinned numpy, scipy and matplotlib.
 Other versions give statistically equivalent runs and not identical ones given that the sparse-matrix RNG and the eigensolver are very much version-sensitive (see `REPRODUCIBILITY.md`).